MichelNassarleb/Algorithms/README.md

 > Algorithms Q&A 👏

-Challenge yourself by the 20 algorithms in the repository
+Challenge yourself by trying to solve the 20 algorithms in the repository.